Aikido, the way with Aiki

 scientific thinking mind"

 With the development of our abilities we will gain insight and also gain confidence (in our understanding and abilities).
 To do so we need a critical and also a kind of scientific thinking mind.
-Although it is important to fully trust in our teachers teachings, we should at the same time not just believe in what we are taught and told, but we should, for a better understanding of things, analyze and verify ourselves.
+Although it is important to fully trust in our teachers teachings, we should at the same time not just follow blindly and believe in what we are taught and told, but we should, for a better understanding of things, analyze and verify ourselves, the best we can.

 Therefore, what I regarded as being the truth about Aiki and Aikido yesterday is not necessarily the same as I do today.
 Also, what I regard as truth today, tomorrow I might not necessarily do so anymore.
-Although, since the principle of this Aiki is based on the laws of nature itself, it will most certainly not change, but my understanding of it may evolve and deepen nevertheless.
+Although, since the principle of non-resistance is based on the laws of nature itself, it will most certainly not change, but my understanding of it may evolve and deepen nevertheless.
 Aikido really has the power to change people, that is, if people are willing to let those changes happen.
-To make this leap of progress in understanding, we need to change.
+To make real progress, we need to change.
 We need to let go our fighting mind and we need to let go of our spirit of competition.

 "To make real progress,